-Moments before hearing it I was sheltering from a heavy rain, thunder and lightening, evocative stuff and A much anticipated find for the patch.
+Moments before hearing it I was sheltering from a heavy rain, thunder and lightening, evocative stuff and A much anticipated find for me on the patch.
 The bird moved closer towards me and the volume increased.
 A few minutes later Lucy L joined me, she had heard the bird too from her house nearby.
 I glimpsed it moving through the canopy briefly; a bright male and heard it once again after that, then nothing.

 Other birds of note were 5 YellowWagtails over, a Summer Plumage Blackthroateddiver that flew East high above the horizon, c25 Swallows, 10 HouseMartins, a Firecrest was calling in top wood, 2 Wheatear a RedKite East over the castle and 2 LesserRedpolls were flying around together first thing.